The Myanmar Travel Guide + F.A.Q’s

 Day 7 – Shwedagon Pagoda | Sule Pagoda | Walk around the colonial area of Yangon | Cycle/Trishaw experience in Dala | Yangon Circular Train (if time permits) | Explore the Night Markets of Yangon.

-Q – What to Do in Mandalay?
+Q – What to Do and Where to Stay in Mandalay?

 Tracing back its origin in 1857, Mandalay is now the second largest city in Myanmar.
 It is found in the upper part of the nation, situated on the east bank of the Ayeyarwaddy River.
 Mandalay is the place, which was home to the Royal Palace of the Konbaung Dynasty, which was the last government and free realm of Burma.